PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 Each line (Y axis) in a flame is a function call - known as a frame.

-The width of each frame corresponds to the amount of time it (or it's children) was observed on the CPU.
+The width of each frame corresponds to the amount of time it was observed on the CPU.
+The time representation is an aggregate of all nested function calls.

+For instance if function `A` calls function `B` the width of function `A` in the flamegraph will represent the time it took to execute both `A` and `B`.

 If the frame is a darker shade of orange or red, then this particular function call was seen at the top of a stack more often than others.

 If a stack frame is frequently observed at the top of the stack, it means that the function is preventing other instructions and I/O events from being processed.

 In other words, it's blocking the event loop.

 Each block representing a function call also contains other useful information, such as where the function is located in the code base, and if the function has been optimized or not by Node's JavaScript engine ([V8][v8]).

 ### There's more

-What's the underlying cause of our bottleneck?
+What's the underlying cause of our bottleneck, how does 0x actually profile our code, and how would we go about creating flamegraphs from production servers?

 #### Finding a solution